FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

             // This uses the output
             output -> {
-              // Use the output here
+              // Use the output here to drive the motors arcadeDrive(output, 0);
-              arcadeDrive(output, 0);
             },
             drive);